Christmas is a time for chilly nights, Santa-sights, and sweet delights.

 Ah, the Norfolk Island Pine.

-These lovely trees make the perfect table-top Christmas tree for offices, apartments, or anywhere a large tree just won’t seem to work.
+These lovely trees make the perfect table-top Christmas tree for offices, apartments, or anywhere a large tree just won’t do.

 A study conducted by NASA found that Norfolk Island Pines purify the air indoors by removing VOCs (volatile organic compounds).
 VOCs are present throughout your home, as they are a result of many beauty products, dry-cleaned clothes, paint, permanent markers, glue, and cleaning products.